Qualys/log4jscanwin/README.md

 # Project Deprecated
 Functionality has been rolled into our product offerings, see https://www.qualys.com/apps/software-composition-analysis/ for details.

-Project will be deleted/removed October 1, 2025.
+Project will be deleted/removed July 1, 2026.

 # Log4jScanner
 ## Description